 - Black is also a variant of the LinkedIn logo color.
 It is there to create contrast and give visibility, while being discreet. 😎

-- Finally the gold or gold color, which is used in the premium logo variant, signifies wealth, wisdom and is often used sparingly to add sparkle or convey a powerful message. 🪙
+- Finally gold, which is used in LinkedIn’s premium logo variant, signifies wealth, wisdom and is often used sparingly to add sparkle or convey a powerful message. 🪙

 Some features of the LinkedIn symbol